pentest-arsenal/Ultimate-OSCP-Guide/OSCP/WELCOME TO THE ULTIMATE OSCP GUIDE.md

 - **Purpose**: Once you’ve identified vulnerable services or software, you can use this section to exploit those vulnerabilities and gain access to the target.
 Post-exploitation tools help maintain that access and further explore the compromised system.
 - **Tools**: Tools such as **CrackMapExec**, **Evil-WinRM**, and **Mimikatz** are vital here.

-**Manual Exploitation**

-- **Purpose**: In cases where automated tools don’t work or do not apply, manual exploitation techniques come into play.
-This section covers advanced, hands-on techniques to exploit vulnerabilities.
-- **Techniques**: This includes performing manual SQL injection, cross-site scripting (XSS), and command injection attacks.
-Additionally, it covers exploiting authentication flaws, manipulating access controls, and leveraging server-side request forgery (SSRF) vulnerabilities.

 **Privilege Escalation Tools**